 The closest Copenhagen public bus stop is Indiakaj – use bus 27 with Færgeterminal Søndre Frihavn as the final destination.
 From here, it is a short walk past the yacht harbor to the statue – however, consider seeing the “sister” statue first (see below) if planning to walk back to the city center.
 Bus 27 is less useful than the previous bus 26 that does not cover this route anymore — bus 27 only departs from Østerport station, which is only a few minutes longer walk than taking the bus.

 A further alternative is harbor bus boats 991 or 992 that stop at Nordre Tolbod at the southeastern corner of the Kastellet fort and the Gefion fountain.

 Travelers arriving by taxi, usually have the taxi wait for a few minutes.

 The easiest way from Copenhagen Airport to The Little Mermaid is to take the train from the airport (direction Helsingør), get off at Osterport station, and from here use bus 27 (included in the ticket) or a ten-minute walk.
 Alternatively, take the metro from the airport, change at Kongs Nytorv to metro 3 or 4, and then walk from either Marmorkirke or Osterport.
 Traveling time is around 30 minutes each way.

 Two further mermaid statues are located near the famous Little Mermaid.

-The first one is a more voluptuous older mermaid of granite.
+The first one is a more voluptuous older mermaid of granite — she seems to have disappeared but might be back.
 She is on land at the start of the Langeliniekaj shopping mall area just to the north of the yacht harbor.
 The statue of the polar bear with cubs usually attracts more attention.